fahidnasir/SignalR/README.md

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

 **Note** To build the project locally at this time you will need the [TypeScript Compiler](https://www.typescriptlang.org/#download-links) on your path.

+run command **npm install** on root Directory with 'package.json' file to download all the required modules to build project. command will install (gulp, browserify, gulp-typescript etc) packages will convert TypeScript files and bundle+minify JS and CSS classes.